Darnxd/JavaScript-Revision/README.md

     Arrays and Objects.

-    Conditional statements (if, else, else if)
+    Conditional statements (if, else, else if).

+    Loops (for, while, for...of)